Joseph Rochefort: Early career

-Rochefort was born in Dayton, Ohio.
+Rochefort was born May, 12, 1900, in Dayton, Ohio.
 In 1917, he joined the United States Navy while still in high school in Los Angeles, without obtaining a diploma.
-He enlisted in the Navy in 1918, lying that he was born in 1898 so as to appear almost 21 and eligible for the service.
-This adjustment lasted his entire career.
-He was commissioned as an ensign after a 14 June 1919 graduation from the US Navy's Steam Engineering School at Stevens Institute of Technology, and later in 1919 became engineering officer of the tanker USS Cuyama.
+When enlisting he gave his birth date as 1898; this adjustment lasted his entire career.
+He was commissioned as an Ensign after a 14 June 1919 graduation from the US Navy's Steam Engineering School at Stevens Institute of Technology, and later in 1919, became engineering officer of the tanker USS Cuyama.

 A fellow officer observed that Rochefort had a penchant for solving crossword puzzles and adept skills at playing the advanced card game auction bridge and recommended him for a Navy cryptanalysis class in Washington, D.C.

+Until 1941, Rochefort split his time between sea duty and cryptologic or intelligence-related assignments.

 Rochefort's tours ashore included cryptanalytic training as an assistant to Captain Laurance Safford, and work with the master codebreaker Agnes Meyer Driscoll in 1924.

-He then served a stint as second chief of the Division of Naval Communications' newly created cryptanalytic organization, OP-20-G, from 1926 to 1929; training in the Japanese language from 1929 to 1932; and a two-year intelligence assignment in the Eleventh Naval District, San Diego, from 1936 to 1938.
-Until 1941, Rochefort spent nine years in cryptologic or intelligence-related assignments and fourteen years at sea with the U.S. Fleet in positions of increasing responsibility.
+He then served a stint as second chief of the Division of Naval Communications' newly created cryptanalytic organization, OP-20-G, from 1926 to 1929.

+The US Navy sent him to Japan for training in the Japanese language from 1929 to 1932.
+He had a two-year intelligence assignment in the Eleventh Naval District, San Diego, from 1936 to 1938.

 World War II

 Pearl Harbor

-In early 1941, Laurance Safford, again chief of OP-20-G in Washington, sent Rochefort to Hawaii to become officer in charge of Station Hypo ("H" for Hawaii in the Navy's phonetic alphabet at the time) in Pearl Harbor as Rochefort was an expert Japanese linguist and trained cryptanalyst.
+By 1941 Rochefort was both an expert Japanese linguist and trained cryptanalyst.
+Early that year Laurance Safford, again chief of OP-20-G in Washington, sent him to Pearl Harbor on the island of Oahu, Territory of Hawaii, to become officer in charge of Station Hypo ("H" for Hawaii in the Navy's phonetic alphabet at the time).

-Rochefort handpicked many of HYPO's staff, and by the time of Pearl Harbor had gotten many of the Navy's best cryptanalysts, traffic analysts, and linguists including Joseph Finnegan.
+Rochefort handpicked many of HYPO's staff, and by the time of the attack on Pearl Harbor had obtained many of the Navy's best cryptanalysts, traffic analysts, and linguists, including Joseph Finnegan.
 Rochefort's team was assigned to break the Japanese Navy's most secure cypher system, the Flag Officers Code, while Navy cryptographers at Station CAST (Cavite in the Philippines) and OP-20-G in Washington (NEGAT, "N" for Navy Department) concentrated on the main fleet cipher, JN-25.

-Rochefort had a close working relationship with Edwin T. Layton, whom he first met on the voyage to Tokyo where both men were sent to learn Japanese at the Navy's request.
+Rochefort had a close working relationship with Edwin T. Layton Sr., whom he first met on the voyage to Tokyo where both men were sent to learn Japanese at the Navy's request.
 In 1941, Layton was the chief intelligence officer for Admiral Husband E. Kimmel, Commander in Chief, Pacific Fleet (CINCPAC).
-Both he and Rochefort were denied access to decrypts of diplomatic messages sent in Purple, the highest level diplomatic cypher, in the months before the Japanese attack, on the orders of the director of the War Plans Division, Richmond K. Turner.
+Both he and Rochefort were denied access to decrypts of diplomatic messages sent in Purple, the highest level diplomatic cypher used by the Japanese Foreign Office, in the months before the Japanese attack, on the orders of the director of the War Plans Division, Richmond K. Turner.